jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 where in this case the (transposed) Jocobian $(D\pi_\theta(s))^\top$ has its column gradients be with respect to the underlying parameters $\theta$ (we are treating state $s$ as a constant since we are optimizing the parameters, not states!).

 That looks almost identical to what we see in literature, except instead of $D\pi_\theta(s))^\top$, the literature writes $\nabla_\theta \pi_\theta(s)$.
-I regret to inform you that there is no further insight to this, it's just an abuse of notation.
+I regret to inform you that this difference is just an abuse of notation.
 If you look at description after equation 7 in the [DPG paper](https://proceedings.mlr.press/v32/silver14.pdf), you will see they simply define $\nabla_\theta \pi_\theta(s)$ to be the transpose Jacobian.

-## Why we explicitly express the chain rule
+## Why explicitly expand the chain rule?

-We've finally seen how to arrive at the DDPG/DPG policy gradient, but there is a good chance you final question: in an era of autodifferentiation, why does literature expand the chain rule to define the gradient?
-Why not just leave it at $\nabla_\theta Q(s \pi_\theta(s))$?
-After all, in an autodifferentiation we will simply compute $Q(s \pi_\theta(s))$ and then as the library to compute the gradient for us.
+We've finally seen how to arrive at the DDPG/DPG policy gradient, but there is a good chance you have a final question: in an era of autodifferentiation, why does literature expand the chain rule?
+Why not just use the more recognizeable expression $\nabla_\theta Q(s, \pi_\theta(s))$?
+After all, with an autodifferentiation library we will simply compute $Q(s, \pi_\theta(s))$ and then ask the library to compute the gradient for us.

-While I cannot tell you for certain what the exact motivations of the authors were for expanding the chain rule, I can give you a few reasons why they might.
+Although I can't know for certain what drove the authors to expand the chain rule, I can offer some plausible reasons behind their decision.
+Here are a few possible motivations:

 **(1)** The first reason is historical.
-Although autodifferentiation is now a staple and it's hard to imagine a time when we wern't all using it, that time did exist, and it wasn't _that_ long ago.
+Although it's hard to imagine a time when we wern't all using autodifferentiation libraries, that time did exist, and it wasn't _that_ long ago.
 If you don't have automatic differentiation, you're going to want a clear expression that you would know how to implment yourself.
-By expanding the chain rule, it makes it clear that you need a way to compute the gradient of the Q-function with repsect to the actions, and the Jacobian of the policy with respect to the function parameters.
+By expanding the chain rule, it makes it clear that you need a way to compute the gradient of the Q-function with repsect to the actions, and the Jacobian of the policy with respect to the policy parameters.

-Before deep networks took over, simple forms of funtion approximation were often used in RL, such as simple linear functions.
-Linear functions have very easy gradients that you can compute efficiently, Therefore, even without an autodifferentiation system, it would be easy for practictioners to separately compute the gradients of their linear policy and Q-functions.
-Indeed, the original DPG paper focused on linear function approximation.
+Before deep networks took over, RL researchers often used simple linear functions.
+Linear functions have very simple gradients that you can compute efficiently.
+As a result, researchers could easily calculate the Jacobian and gradients of their linear policy and Q-functions separately and then compute the product, without relying on an automatic differentiation system.
+In fact, the DPG paper specifically focused on linear function approximation.

-**(2)** The second reason is that part of the original DPG work was to not only present the deterministic policy gradient, but to show that this gradient is the limit of stochastic policies as they converge to deterministic policies.
-By taking this form, it may have been easier to show this limiting relationship with stochastic policies.
+**(2)** The second reason is that in addition to deriving the deterministic policy gradient, the original DPG work also showed that this gradient is the limit of stochastic policies as they converge to deterministic policies.
+By using the expanded chain rule form, it may have been easier to prove this relationship with stochastic policies.

-**(3)** The third and final reason is you do need to be a little careful with automatic differentiation.
-If you just take a gradient of the Q-function with autodiff and accidentally compute gradients for the Q-function parameters as well as the policy parameters, you're going to get incorret results!
-By expanding the chain rule, it helps make it clear exactly what you should be doing.
-That said, there are lots of ways in modern automatic differentiation libraries to avoid this pitfall without actually expanding the chain rule yourself.
+**(3)** The third reason is you need to be careful with automatic differentiation.
+If you compute the gradient of the Q-function with an autodiff library you need to take care not to compute the gradients for the Q-function parameters during the optimization.
+Otherwise, you may accidentally distort the Q-function network.
+By expanding the chain rule, it makes it clear exactly what should be computed.
+That said, there are lots of ways in modern automatic differentiation libraries to avoid this pitfall without expanding the chain rule, so I would not suggest expanding it in modern practice.
+Just be aware of it.

 ## Bias in the DDPG estimate

-As a final note, it's worth being aware that the DDPG/DPG approach has a source of bias in it.
+As a concluding remark, it is important to observe that the DDPG/DPG approach has a source of bias in it.
 Ideally, we'd be differentiating the true Q-function.
-But we never have this function.
+But we almost never have this function.
 Instead, we train another neural net to estimate the Q-function and then take gradients of that.
-Because we use an estimate of the Q-function, the gradients of that esitmate, and the gradient of our policy objectie in turn, will be biased.
+Because we use an estimate of the Q-function, the gradients of that esitmate, and the gradient of our policy objective in turn, will be biased.